sparkflows/sparkflows-docs/docs/faq/installation.rst

 * 8GB+ of RAM available on the machine.

-With which user should Fire be installed
+With which user should Fire be installed?
 ===========

 If Fire needs to be connected with an Apache Spark cluster the below is needed: